Film Review – The Nightingale (2019)

 While it’s not a horror film as many other movies that have received newsworthy responses, it’s undeniably vicious.
 Kent refuses to cut away or hold the audience’s hand in any way, shape, or form.
 And as a result, the first act of The Nightingale is near perfect in its execution.
 It sets up the movie perfectly with one of the most painful-to-watch scenes of recent memory.
 Seriously, it’s rough.

-This underpinning of brutality — or maybe an edifice of it since you literally cannot miss the savagery — is constant throughout the film, making The Nightingale one of the more difficult movies to sit through.
+This underpinning of brutality — or maybe the outward expression of it since you literally cannot miss the savagery — is constant throughout the film, making The Nightingale one of the more difficult movies to sit through.
 (For many, I imagine that one viewing will be enough.)
 Yet Kent never sensationalizes the violence.
 She actually does the opposite by making it as repugnant as possible.
 For the material in the film, I found this cruelty to be unbelievably effective, especially in its first act which still makes me uncomfortable to this day.

 A Walk in the Woods